-161. COACHING OF FOOTBALL.
+- 161. COACHING OF FOOTBALL.
 Two hours credit.

-Prerequisites, P. E. 76, or P. E. 45a, b, or permission of the teacher.
-Sports techniques, rules, strategy, teaching procedures, training regulations, and reading material in the field.

-162. COACHING OF BASKETBALL.
+Prerequisite, P. E. 76, or P. E. 45a,b, or permission of the teacher.
+Sports techniques, rules, strategy, teaching procedures, training regulations, and reading material in the field. - 162.
+COACHING OF BASKETBALL.
 Two hours credit.

-Prerequisite, P. E. 73, or P. E. 46a, b, or permission of the teacher.
+Prerequisite, P. E. 73, or P. E. 46a,b, or permission of the teacher.
 Theory and practice in scouting, charting, scoring, timing, and officiating.
 Principles of successful modern offensive and defensive play.
-Procedures in developing and utilizing playing personnel.

-163. COACHING OF TRACK AND FIELD.
+Procedures in developing and utilizing playing personnel. - 163.
+COACHING OF TRACK AND FIELD.
 Two hours credit.

-Prerequisite, P. E. 75, or P. E. 53a, b, or permission of the teacher.
+Prerequisite, P. E. 75, or P. E. 53a,b, or permission of the teacher.
 A detailed study of competitive track and field athletics.
-Experience in organizing and conducting track meets.

-164. COACHING OF BASEBALL.
+Experience in organizing and conducting track meets. - 164.
+COACHING OF BASEBALL.
 Two hours credit.

-Prerequisite, P. E. 75, or P. E. 52a, b, or permission of the teacher.
+Prerequisite, P. E. 75, or P. E. 52a,b, or permission of the teacher.
 Techniques and procedures in developing individual and team play.
 Defensive baseball, pitching, catching, infielding, outfielding, strategy.
-Offensive baseball: batting, baserunning, strategy.

-183. HOME NURSING.
+Offensive baseball: batting, baserunning, strategy. - 183.
+HOME NURSING.
 Four hours credit.
 Materials and methods of caring for the sick in the home.
-Special emphasis is given to conserving time, energy, and money.

-202. SCHOOL HEALTH EDUCATION.
+Special emphasis is given to conserving time, energy, and money. - 202.
+SCHOOL HEALTH EDUCATION.
 Two hours credit.
 (Summer Session, Four hours credit).

-A philosophy of health teaching and the presentation of criteria for judging materials and methods of health teaching.

-203. SOCIAL HYGIENE.
+A philosophy of health teaching and the presentation of criteria for judging materials and methods of health teaching. - 203.
+SOCIAL HYGIENE.
 Two hours credit.

-A consideration of the hygienic implications of those social contacts that are particularly influenced by sex.
+A consideration of the hygienic implications of those social contacts that are particularly influenced by sex. - 204.
+ORGANIZATION AND ADMINISTRATION OF SCHOOL HEALTH PROGRAMS.
+Four hours credit.
+Survey of school programs including organization, administration, supervision, personnel, curriculum, equipment and finance; kinds of grades of school health services and interrelationships; testing and evaluation techniques; developmental programs in health education; legal aspects. - 205.
+EVALUATION AND SELECTION OF HEALTH EDUCATION MATERIAL.
+Four hours credit.
+A study is made of published material in the field of health to determine its scientific accuracy and its value for the teachers or for the learner.
+Visual and other types of health material are analyzed.
+Examination is made of various media for disseminating health information. - 206.
+HEALTH COUNSELING.
+Four hours credit.
+Identification of physical, mental, emotional, and social health problems; remedial procedures; counseling techniques; handling of confidential records; health aspects of educational and vocational guidance, and related problems.
+Primarily for teachers of health and physical education.

+DESCRIPTION OF COURSES-HEALTH AND PHYSICAL EDUCATION

-210. CAMP LEADERSHIP.
+- 210. CAMP LEADERSHIP.
 Three hours credit.
 (Offered during Pre-Session in a camp near Estes Park).
-A practical camping course at a modern Rocky Mountain campsite.
-Theory and practical experience for camp counsellors and directors.

-232. THE PROBLEMS OF INDIVIDUAL GYMNASTICS.
+A practical camping course at a modern Rocky Mountain campsite. - 232.
+THE PROBLEMS OF INDIVIDUAL GYMNASTICS.
 Four hours credit.